Who's strong and brave, here to save the American way?

 Montage: Ones of the supporting cast around VE-Day when Steve is 'dead' and one of the USO bond tour.
 We also get:

 On an unrelated tangent, the USO singers during the tour montage are quite the lookers themselves and are examples in-universe.

 We even see the soldiers in Italy demanding that the USO "bring back the girls" to the stage, after Steve's performance goes south.

 Mundane Utility: The Cosmic Cube has the ability to warp the very fabric of reality itself.
 The best the Red Skull can come up with is to use it as a battery.
 Seeing as how it is said to "burn" people that try to use it directly, though, turning such an awesome power into a reliable battery in the 1940s is a feat in itself.

 Col. Phillips refers to Steve in a telegram as Steven G. Rogers, a reference to a storyline where he had fake memory implants of him being a middle class guy from Maryland named Steven Grant Rogers.

-Montgomery Falsworth's appearance (at least in the scene depicted in the trailer) owes a lot to Howling Commandos Percy Pinkerton, while his name comes from Invaders member Union Jack, who is basically the British Captain America (sans superhuman powers) and thus wears a Union Jack uniform.
+Montgomery Falsworth's appearance (at least in the scene depicted in the trailer) owes a lot to Howling Commandos Percy Pinkerton, while his name comes from the World War I-era hero Union Jack, who is basically the British Captain America (sans superhuman powers) and thus wears a Union Jack uniform.
 While the movie Falsworth isn't a superhero and doesn't wear a uniform, he wears a pair of crossed belts over his battle dress to carry grenades, which - when combined with flaps of his battle dress' breast pocket - resembles the bars on the Union Jack.